Putting SW Washington Issues First!

 Watch this climate change video: <What Shell knew about climate change in 1991>

 To put people first we need to reduce the use of fossil fuels because they cause irreparable damage to our environment.
-The drinking water, edible food, and breathable air are being harmed because pollutants are entering our rivers, streams, and atmosphere.
+Our drinking water, edible food, and breathable air are being harmed because pollutants are entering our rivers, streams, and atmosphere.

 Over 75 American mayors have signed onto planning for 100% renewable energy by 2050 because the greater environmental movement is demanding the transition away from fossil fuel.